MiKTeX/miktex/README.md

 with format `pdflatex` loaded) and `latexmk` (wrapper for the Perl script `latexmk.pl`).

+### Relocating the installation

+On Unix-like platforms, you can use the `DESTDIR` mechanism in order to relocate the whole installation:

+    make DESTDIR=/home/jane install

+This will install everything using the installation prefix (`CMAKE_INSTALL_PREFIX`) prepended with the `DESTDIR` value, which finally gives `/home/jane/usr/local`.

+The `DESTDIR` mechanism is helpful if you want to understand what `make install` installs where.

+## First steps

 ### Installing packages

 You are now at a point where you have the MiKTeX executables, some